RicoStaedeli/TopJodel/README.md

-# TopJodel - Advanced Databases Projec
+# TopJodel - Advanced Databases Project

 This is a minimal social media backend project for a database class.
 It spins up PostgreSQL, MongoDB and Neo4j as docker containers.